 - Paul Smith

 The above are all considered high-end fashion although, their actual industry term is HIGH FASHION.
-The high fashion brands (aka named “Fashion Houses”) may sell a ready-to-wear (RTW) line for mass market and this is where most of the confusion happens for us ordinary, everyday folk.
+The high fashion brands (aka named “Fashion Houses”) may sell a ready-to-wear (RTW) line for the mass market and this is where most of the confusion happens for us ordinary, everyday folk.
 Below the high fashion pay grade in the fashion world is something called MASS MARKET.
 It is for brands like The Gap, Banana Republic, NIKE, Guess, H&M, Columbia, CROCS, American Eagle, etc… these businesses are all over the place, accessible in other malls and on the streets of Manhattan.
 These are the tenants at Empire Outlets.
-In the fashion world they are both Ready-to-Wear and Mass Market.
+In the fashion world, they are both Ready-to-Wear and Mass Market.
 We didn’t make up these terms.
 These are categories the fashion world uses.
-We’re just repeating the terms and definition you will find online.
+We’re just repeating the terms and definitions you will find online.

 We’ve taken on the arduous task of listing EO’s tenants and how many competing stores there are in NYC:

 EO TENANTS and their other NYC franchises in Manhattan (mostly) but also Brooklyn and Queens.

 Anchor tenant: Nordstrom Rack (3) : : other locations 1.
 31st & 6th, 2.
 Mens 57th St, 3.
 Fulton Street (Bklyn).